Strategize Your Career

 ∙ Paid

-Most engineers fall into the trap of choosing between:
+Most engineers fall into the trap of choosing between being a generalist or a specialist.

-• A generalist who knows a little about everything but often lacks credibility when it matters.
+• The generalist knows a little about everything but lacks credibility when it matters.

-• A specialist who goes deep but gets stuck in a narrow lane and struggles when facing broader challenges.
+• The specialist goes deep but gets stuck in a narrow lane.

 The generalist is unnoticed.
 The Technology specialist is someone hard to work with.